matt9527-marist/MyObsidianNotes/Parallel Processing/101 Parallel Computing.md

 **What Is an Accelerator Device?**
 ![[Pasted image 20250922202123.png]]
 - Discrete GPUs means that there is one bus (PCI) connecting the GPU and CPU.
-When running on discrete GPU, we need to send data over throug this bus.
+When running on discrete GPU, we need to send data over through this bus.
 • GPU Structure:
 	• Composed of many small cores called Streaming Multiprocessors (SMs)
 	• SMs are simpler than CPU cores but enable massive parallelism